allancarlos123/myreads/README.md

   <sub>Made with much ❤️ and ☕️ by <a href="http://allancarlos.io">Allan Carlos</a>.</sub>
 </div>

 #### This project was built for the Udacity React Nanodegree Program.
-The purpose of the project is to demonstrate understanding of the basic structure and operation of a React-based app.

 ## Demo